f-odc/xai-assisted-intrusion-detection/docs/Prototype - iota.md

 ## Detector Result

+As we can see, our detector increases the performance of the classification enormously compared with the accuracy after the attack.
+But we not quite reach the accuracy the IDS have before the attack occurs.

 ![Detector Result](images/iota/detector_result.png)

-# Discussion
+# Diagnosis

-We can see some good results especially for *JSMA* and *C&W* attacks.
-For the *PGD* attack we reach a relatively bad result.
-My hypothesis for this is: **Similar to the *FGSM* attack, the *PGD* changes all samples a lot, therefore dividing between correctly *BENIGN* and misclassified *BENIGN* samples is very hard.** To test this hypothesis we will look into the explanation distribution of both classes and see how much they change, we also compare these with the explanation distribution of the *FGSM* attack.
-Additionally, we will check whether the *PGD* attack can easily be detected as an adversarial attack.
-Based on our received results we can elaborate further.
+We observe strong results, particularly for the *JSMA* and *C&W* attacks.
+However, for the *PGD* attack, the performance is relatively moderate.

-## Diagnosis
+## Hypothesis

+**We believe this is due to the nature of the *PGD* attack, which, similar to *FGSM*, significantly alters all input samples.
+As a result, distinguishing correctly classified BENIGN samples from misclassified BENIGN samples becomes challenging.**

+To support this hypothesis, we use our [Prototype *alpha*](Prototype%20-%20alpha.md) to evaluate the detection rate of *PGD* attacks.
+Our prototype achieves a detection accuracy of `99.55`%, highlighting a substantial difference between adversarial and normal samples.
+We observe a similar pattern for the *FGSM* attack.

+Although these attacks are easily detected, the challenge lies in correctly classifying BENIGN samples—whether they remain correctly classified or become misclassified.
+This difficulty aligns with our hypothesis.

 ## Improvements

+Since we can detect adversarial samples with high accuracy, the safest approach is to eliminate all detected attacks rather than selectively removing only those that are misclassified as *BENIGN*.
+To achieve this, we need to develop a prototype capable of handling both scenarios, ensuring robustness against all adversarial attacks and maximizing security.